AUEB-BALab/web/content/members/zkotti.md

 id: m_zkotti
 givenname: Zoe
 surname: Kotti
-email: zoekotti@hotmail.com
+email: zoekotti@aueb.gr
-github: zoekt
+github: zkotti
 linkedin: zoe-kotti
 photo: zkotti.jpg

-Zoe is currently an undergraduate student at the Athens University of Economics and Business, Greece in the Department of Management Science and Technology.
-She is specializing in Operations Research and Business Analytics.
-Her interests vary from business to anything technology-related.
+Zoe holds a BSc in Management Science and Technology from the Athens University of Economics and Business.
+Her research interests lie in the areas of Data Science and Software Engineering.